timvisee/ffsend/ROADMAP.md

 # Release 0.1
-- Define minimum arguments for options such as `--history`, do not allow empty
-- Update history file TTL and other properties on info fetch
 - Remote file expiry time:
   - Add uncertainty flag
   - Give all files the default expiry flag if not set (with uncertainty flag)